aneeshlingala/paxxer/README.md

 ## How to use
 Clone this repository with Git and run first.sh

+> Make sure to stay near the computer to answer prompts.
+Also, the username is aneesh

 # Made with ♥ by Aneesh Lingala 👨‍💻 ‖ [My Website 🌐](https://aneeshlingala.github.io)